 Read our FAQ's

-You will see a fully qualified orthodontist and receive treatment using the most up to date techniques.
+You will see a fully qualified specialist orthodontist, or dentist with special interests in orthodontics, and receive treatment using the most up to date techniques.

 The simple answer is when you are ready although we often have to wait until most of the adult teeth have erupted before we start.
 Occasionally some problems can be helped before and your dentist will help you recognise these.